 services within an international construction consultancy before joining Scottish Futures Trust in Aug 2012.

-Louise Kelly is an Architectural Technologist specialising in the use BIM Processes & Technologies and also a member of the Core Team of Women in BIM.
+Louise Kelly is BIM Manager with ACB Group, responsible for managing the implementation of BIM Processes to ensure the best possible project outcomes.
+She is also a member of the Core Team of Women in BIM.

-Louise is the ‘Encourage & Support’ lead for Women in BIM where she is determined to help provide the support that our members need.
-In her presentation she will be sharing an update, what this means to our members and to encourage both new members as well as supporters.
+Louise is the ‘Encourage & Support’ lead for Women in BIM where she is determined to help support our members.
+In her presentation she will be talking about Diversity as well as sharing an update on the work of Women In BIM, what this means to our members and to encourage both new members as well as supporters.

 Pam Bhandal is the founder/director of PB Marketing Consultants, working as a freelance marketing consultant with a number of different companies both within and outside the AECO industry.